CrawfordL/Capstone/README.md

 Implement real-time chat display functionality

 Task 3: Integrate the AI Model
-Connect the chatbot to Gwen AI
+Connect the chatbot to Quen 3 AI
 Ensure user messages are sent to the AI model and responses are displayed

 Task 4: Implement conversation history